SafeCare

 Balint Sessions & Exercises

-Interventions for Physician Burnout Physician burnout begins to cultivate its seeds during the medical school days, continues throughout the residency period, and finally matures in the daily life of practicing physicians. |
+Physician burnout begins to cultivate its seeds during the medical school days, continues throughout the residency period, and finally matures in the daily life of practicing physicians.

 Teamwork in the ICU

-Where do the similarities with Aviation end?
 Parallels have been made between teamwork in aviation and intensive care.
-ICU teams are also reliant upon teams that manage risk, complex technologies, changeable workloads, and uncertainty. |
+ICU teams are also reliant upon teams that manage risk, complex technologies, changeable workloads, and uncertainty.

 Vertical Divider